micromata/Baumeister/README.md

 ### Bundling CSS from dependencies

-If your lib ships its own CSS, create a property for your lib in the `bundleCSS` section of your `package.json` where the key is equivalent to the npm package name and the value a string array containing all paths to css files relative to its module folder.
+If your lib ships its own CSS you have to include the path to the files you like to bundle in the `bundleCSS` section of your `package.json`.
+Please note that glob pattern matching is supported over here.

 ```
-"bundleCSS": {
-    "select2": [
-      "dist/css/select2.css"
-    ],
-    "select2-bootstrap-css": [
+"bundleCSS": [
-      "select2-bootstrap.css"
+	"select2/dist/css/select2.css",
+	"select2-bootstrap-css/select2-bootstrap.css"
 ]
-  }
 ```

 The bundled CSS is stored in the `libs` directory during the build process: